Chart Color Schemes

 Lilydale ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Lilydale, as per the census conducted on 9 August 2016, had a population with 82.2% born in Australia, 90.8% being citizens, and 91.7% speaking English only at home.
-Christianity was the predominant religion, accounting for 47.1% of Lilydale's population.
-Notably, Judaism was overrepresented, comprising 0.1%, compared to Greater Melbourne's average of 1.0%.
+Lilydale's cultural diversity was found to be below average, with 82.2% of its population born in Australia, 90.8% being citizens, and 91.7% speaking English only at home.
+Christianity was the main religion in Lilydale, comprising 47.1% of people.
+However, Judaism was overrepresented, making up 0.1%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity